Mastercard-Gateway/simplify-prestashop-module/README.md

 ![Setup API Keys](docs/plugin_configuration.png "Plugin Configuration")

-You can manage your Simplify account (view deposits, perform refunds, create invoices etc.) using the Simplify dashboard at https://www.simplify.com/commerce/.
+You can manage your merchant account (view orders, perform refunds, create invoices etc.) using your merchant portal.

 ## License
 This software is Open Source, released under the BSD 3-Clause license.
 See licence.txt for more info.